Naxs-me/DynamicCodeSummarization/README.md

 In the lib folder,
 "my-second-package.js" file contains all the source code related to activating and deactivating the package, extracting user's code, combining it into the hook and initiating summary generation.

+In the lib folder,
 "injectCodepython.txt" file includes the code related to tracing the execution of the input code snippet.

+In the keymap folder,
 "my-second-package.json" file contains the shortcut key to trigger the package.

 ## Steps to install *COSPEX*: